-Digital convergence of media production and distribution has created new possibilities for the future of broadcasting.
-In this project, working in collaboration with the BBC, we will realise and illustrate these possibilities.
-We will develop new forms of video-centric storytelling that are responsive to the contexts in which they are experienced and, so, better at expressing multiple voices, arguments and perspectives, better at providing for personal choice of content, time, place and device, and better at supporting personal and community engagement and intervention.
+In collaboration with the BBC we are developing new forms of video-centric storytelling that are responsive to the contexts in which they are experienced, making them better at expressing multiple voices, arguments and perspectives and better at providing for personal choice of content, time, place and device.

 Highlighted by the BBC as their vision for the future, Object-Based Broadcasting (OBB) represents the next logical step in the evolution of TV.
 OBB refers to media with the ability to reconfigure itself based upon the device, environment and/or context in which it is being consumed.

 This project is focused on demonstrating the power OBB as a delivery mechanism for accessible, adaptable, autonomous, conversational, interactive, immersive and personalised televisual experiences.
 Leveraging significant prior research, we are refining underlying abstract models capable of representing rich narrative spaces and implementing a mature OBB architecture, delivering a robust and scaleable end-to-end IP-based form of broadcasting.

 We are developing core automatic reasoning technologies and intelligent tools that are essential to the realization of these new forms of TV narrative content.
 This will result in production tools and workflows for OBB, co-developed with world-leading industrial partners to produce tangible examples of the potential applications of OBB.